-Our graduated approach (Assess, Plan, Do and Review) and effective provision mapping aims to ensure students have timely and appropriate interventions match their need.
+Our graduated approach (Assess, Plan, Do and Review) and effective provision mapping aims to ensure students have timely and appropriate interventions that match their needs.
 Progress is then reviewed through rigorous tracking and monitoring.
 We track progress by:

-- Reviewing progress including interventions after each review cycle (SENCO) - Reading and spelling ages are assessed yearly - Round Robins - LSA notes after lessons
+- Reviewing progress including interventions after each review cycle (SENCO)

+- Round Robins

+- LSA notes after lessons